ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-complexities.md

 ## Additional services
 {: #v2t-complexity-services}

 The optional vCenter server instance services, such as Veeam or Zerto are linked to your vCenter server instance.
-By deleting the source vCenter Server instance, these services are deleted, and so are your historical backups.
+By deleting the source {{site.data.keyword.vcf-auto}} instance, these services are deleted, and so are your historical backups.
 Additional work effort is required to reconfigure the services or migrate configurations post the automated deployment.
-This action is done to match your needs and requirements in the new target NSX-T based vCenter Server instance.
+This action is done to match your needs and requirements in the new target NSX-T based {{site.data.keyword.vcf-auto}} instance.

 This is not a key parameter.
 However, it gives guidance on where additional project tasks and skills are required.
 Or also you must take a different approach to these additional services.